Creature — Treefolk Shaman

 When Woodfall Primus enters the battlefield, destroy target noncreature permanent.

-Persist (When this creature is put into a graveyard from play, if it had no -1/-1 counters on it, return it to play under its owner's control with a -1/-1 counter on it.)
+Persist (When this creature is put into the graveyard from the battlefield, if it had no -1/-1 counters on it, return it to the battlefield under its owner's control with a -1/-1 counter on it.)

 Woodfall Primus Discussion